Coronavirus deaths in Palm Beach County climb by record 17; state rises by 48

 Worldwide

-Mexico is in 12th place with 5,332, with an increase of 758, shattering the record in the nation -- previous high was 353 on March 13.
-No. 13 China, the original epicenter, reported zero new deaths Thursday – the last one reported was April 26.
+Mexico, which usually reports most of its deaths late at night, climbed past the Netherlands in 11th place with 424 additional deaths, third in the world, in one day.
+No. 13 China, the original epicenter, reported zero new deaths Friday – the last one reported was April 26.

-Sweden, which has been doing "herd immunity," reported 88 more deaths in 15th place with 3,831as well as 724 cases.
-Neighboring Norway reported one more death at 234 as well as 14 more cases.
+Sweden, which has been doing "herd immunity," reported 40 more deaths in 15th place with 3,871 as well as 649 cases.
+Neighboring Norway reported 1 more death at 235 as well as 28 more cases.

-Russia continues to skyrocket in cases with 8,764 more for a total of 308,705, second behind the United States.
-Russia reported 135 more deaths to rise to 2,972 in 18th, passing Ecuador.
+Russia continues to skyrocket in cases with 8,849 more for a total of 317,554, second behind the United States.
+Russia reported 127 more deaths to rise to 3,099 in 18th.

 RELATED: More coronavirus coverage